 Yes.
-Speaking with your manager is a great starting point, but you must also submit an Outside Employment or Business Venture Disclosure Form.
+Speaking with your manager is a great starting point, but you must also submit an Outside Employment/Activity Disclosure.
 Once you do, your outside business venture will be reviewed, and if approved, you will receive written permission from the CCO or their designee.